about

 Q: Is it your plan to visit every country in the world?

 A: Who wouldn't!
-Despite what the counters on my site may suggest, I'm not on a purely numerical journey here.
-Admittedly, though, I am looking forward to the time when I can claim to have visited 100 countries.
-That moment is fast approaching!
+Despite what the counters on my site may suggest, I'm not on a purely numerical quest here.
+There are countries I'd love to travel to, and others that I am not bothered about.
+Admittedly, though, I am looking forward to the moment when I can claim to have visited 101 countries and that moment is fast approaching.
+I am also looking forward to making it to my sixth continent, South America, soon.

 about agmtraveller.com